-The promo is open to all Robinsons Bank Debit and Credit (UNO,DOS, Robinsons Cashback Card) Cardholders of good
+The promo is open to all Robinsons Bank UNO, DOS and Robinsons Cashback Credit Cardholders of good standing*.

-Program Mechanics: The program is open to all Robinsons Bank Credit Cardholders of good standing*.
-Qualified cardholders can
+The promo is open to all Robinsons Bank Credit Cardholders (UNO, DOS, Cashback Credit Cards) of good standing*.

-The promo is open to all Robinsons Cashback Credit Cardholders of good standing*.
-Promo is from October 1-31,
+The promo is open to all Robinsons Bank UNO, DOS and Robinsons Cashback Credit Cardholders of good standing*.

 Quick Guide to Credit Card